Default Risk Premium Calculation

 Investments are priced in the market based on risk.
 The riskier a particular asset, the greater the required return.
 The capital asset pricing model is used to help calculate an intrinsic value, or price, for a security.
 Analysts can then compare the model price to the market price to see if the asset is undervalued or overvalued.
 The default risk premium is used to assign a relative risk rating to a particular asset.
+The default risk premium is calculated by subtracting the rate of return for a risk-free asset from the rate of return of the asset you wish to price.

 Default Risk Premium Formula